DFabric/DPlatform-Shell/README.md

 # DPlatform [ALPHA]
 ![logo](https://j8r.github.io/DPlatform/img/logo.svg)
  **DPlatform** helps you to install applications and manage them.
-#### Do you like to have your own Cloud Storage, Chat Platform, CMS Website or VPN?
-To have applications you want that simply worked without an headhache putting time in complicated commands and configurations?
+#### Would you want to have your own Cloud Storage, Chat Platform, CMS Website or VPN?
+To have applications you need simply, quickly without an headache putting time in complicated commands and configurations?
 Deploy applications/services easily and turn your server, even a cheap Raspberry Pi, to a cloud platform.
 ![main](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/main.png)
 ![install](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/install.png)

 ## Features
  - Install applications easily by following instructions printed
- - SystemD services integration - View apps services status, one clic start/stop, autostart at startup and autorestart when an error occurs
+ - SystemD services integration - View apps services status, one click start/stop, autostart at startup and auto-restart when an error occurs
  - Update/Remove installed apps easily with two clicks
  - Determine your IPv4, IPv6, LocalIP and your host name
  - IP address and FQDN domain name configuration helping (generally in .com, .net...)